Father of three dies after being struck by lightning during a trail race

 She said racers stopped and attempted CPR while bystanders drove their cars to the road that led to the finish line to make sure runners had shelter from the storm.

 The organization displayed the father of three's run in their public photo album at the request of the family, and considered him a finisher of the race even though he didn't cross the finish line.
-They presented his finisher's award to his wife, according to Robinson.
+They presented his finisher's award to his wife, according to race director Carolyn Robinson.

+"He was unable to cross the finish line, unfortunately, but he is one of our finishers," Robinson told CNN affiliate KWCH.

 Related Content